iykon/top-k-dominating/README.md

 (20 rows)
 ~~~

-Now since we have created tkd function in the server, we can run tkd query as following format:
+Now since we have created tkd function in the server, we can run tkd query in the following format:
 ~~~sql
 postgres=> select * from tkd('select name,d1,d2,d3,d4 from tkd',3,0) as (name text,d1 int, d2 int, d3 int, d4 int);
  name | d1 | d2 | d3 | d4